+LRAPA’s rule adoption resulted in ….
+The rules have been in effect in Lane County since their adoption in 2011.
+DEQ, in consultation with LRAPA, evaluated the rules and determined LRAPA’s original analysis of fiscal and economic impacts is reasonable and still correct in light of events that have occurred since LRAPA’s rule adoption several years ago.

 Statement of Cost of Compliance

-PM2.5 and Greenhouse Gas (GHG) New Source Review/Prevention of Significant Deterioration (NSR/PSD) permitting thresholds:

 Impacts on general public

-PM2.5 New Source Review/Prevention of Significant Deterioration, GHG PSD and GHG Title V: LRAPA does not anticipate any direct, negative fiscal or economic impacts from the proposed rules on the general public.
-However, indirect fiscal or economic impacts to the public may occur through increased prices for services or products as a result of costs associated with additional control or process equipment that may be required if a source triggers NSR/PSD.
-LRAPA expects any such price increases to be small and lacks available information upon which it could accurately estimate potential increases.
+New Source Review/Prevention of Significant Deterioration: DEQ does not anticipate any direct, negative fiscal or economic impacts from LRAPA’s rules on the general public.
+However, indirect fiscal or economic impacts to the public can occur through increased prices for services or products as a result of costs associated with additional control or process equipment that may be required if a source triggers the requirements.
+DEQ expects any such price increases to be small and lacks available information upon which it could accurately estimate potential increases.

-PM2.5 New Source Review/Prevention of Significant Deterioration: EPA adopted standards for PM2.5 based on their link to serious health problems ranging from increased symptoms, hospital admissions and emergency room visits to premature death for people with heart and lung disease.
-The proposed rules could create positive, direct economic benefits by reducing health care costs because the amount of PM2.5 emissions allowed from new or expanding large businesses will be reduced.
-However, LRAPA is unable to estimate those impacts for Lane County because it lacks available information to project the complicated connection between reductions in those pollutants and the costs of health care.
+EPA adopted standards for PM2.5 based on their link to serious health problems ranging from increased symptoms, hospital admissions and emergency room visits to premature death for people with heart and lung disease.
+The rules could create positive, direct economic benefits by reducing health care costs because the amount of PM2.5 emissions allowed from new or expanding large businesses will be reduced.

-Greenhouse Gas Prevention of Significant Deterioration: Global warming may create public health problems that can have negative economic impacts.
-The proposed rules could create positive, direct economic benefits by reducing health care costs because the amount of greenhouse gas emissions allowed from new or expanding large businesses will be reduced.
-However, LRAPA is unable to estimate those impacts for LRAPA because it lacks available information to project the complicated connection between reductions in those pollutants and the costs of health care.
+Global warming may create public health problems that can have negative economic impacts.
+The rules could create positive, direct economic benefits by reducing health care costs because the amount of greenhouse gas emissions allowed from new or expanding large businesses will be reduced.
+However, DEQ is unable to estimate those impacts because it lacks available information to project the complicated connection between reductions in those pollutants and the costs of health care.

-Small Scale Renewable Energy Sources: LRAPA anticipates that there will be no fiscal and economic impact on the general public as a result of the proposed rules.
+Permitting updates: The proposed adoption of the new federal area source NESHAPs would not indirectly impact the general public because any negative fiscal and economic impacts occurred when the EPA adopted the rules, and because the rules applied in Oregon upon EPA’s adoption.
+The requirement that sources affected by a new federal area source NESHAP obtain an permit could indirectly impact the general public if the associated permitting fees are passed on in the form of higher prices for goods and services.

 Impact on other government entities other than DEQ

 Local governments: